Unilever’s new nano-factories fit in a shipping container, so they can go anywhere in the world

-Inside a 40-foot shipping container parked in the Dutch town of Wageningen, the global base for Unilever’s food and refreshment business, there will soon be a fully-functioning production line for the consumer goods company’s liquid bouillon.
+Inside a 40-foot shipping container parked in the Dutch town of Wageningen, the global base for Unilever’s food and refreshment business, there will soon be a fully functioning production line for the consumer goods company’s liquid bouillon.
 By making the product in a shrunken-down space, the company hopes to reduce its carbon footprint, produce less waste, and eventually be able to ship these nano-factories to new spots around the world so they can take advantage of local ingredients.

-Unilever already has more than 300 factories across the globe, but they are are large facilities designed to produce mass quantities.
-Sometimes the company needs to make smaller batches of products for items that are in season or when testing a new item, says Olivera Trifunovic, Unilever Engineering Manager and project lead of the travel factory.
+Unilever already has more than 300 factories across the globe, but they are large facilities designed to produce mass quantities.
+Sometimes the company needs to make smaller batches of products for items that are in season or when testing a new item, says Olivera Trifunovic, Unilever engineering manager and project lead of the travel factory.

 “It’s not commercially viable to use a mass production line for this and it ends up creating a lot of waste,” she says in an email.
 “There are also times when we need to respond quickly to a change in demand in local markets, whether that’s to increase or decrease production.
 Again, when you have designed for mass production it isn’t easy to ramp scale up or down.”

 The travel factory idea came from two engineers as a way to tackle these challenges and cut down on the waste—both material and energy—that comes with mass production.
-Its first use will be to make liquid bouillon for Unilever Food Solutions, the foodservice arm of the company, and if that Netherlands shipping container factory is successful, the company will look into installing these shipping containers at other Unilever food factories and eventually expanding their production capabilities to make mayonnaise, ketchup, and ice cream.
+Its first use will be to make liquid bouillon for Unilever Food Solutions, the foodservice arm of the company, and if the Netherlands shipping container factory is successful, the company will look into installing shipping containers at other Unilever food factories and eventually expanding their production capabilities to make mayonnaise, ketchup, and ice cream.

 These nano-factories won’t ever match the production levels of Unilever’s large factories, and that’s the point.
 Instead of having a few big factories that need to produce tons of products or require ingredients to ship from far locations, Unilever envisions these small factories deployed wherever, and whenever, they’re needed.
 “They offer an exciting new way of manufacturing,” says Trifunovic.
 “A way that is less wasteful, promotes locality, and reduces food and fossil fuel waste.”